AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 1. You need to update the required reference details in the **Update Link** dialog.
 The details required in **Update Link** dialog would depend on the type of reference.
 Once you fix a link, it is not displayed under the list of broken links.
 Instead, you can view it under the Topic List or Metadata.

 1. Select **Download** to download the snapshot of all the broken links in the DITA map.
 The excel file contains the selected columns and the broken links filtered in the Broken Links view.
-You can then open and view this excel file in any MS Excel.

 **Parent topic:**[Reports](reports-intro.md)